maxmetcalfe/rede/README.md

 npm run deploy:local
 ```

-This is helpful when you need to exercise Durable Object RPC calls (like `deploy`, `getProfile`, or any new methods) without deploying to Cloudflare.
+This is helpful when you need to exercise Durable Object RPC calls (like `deploy`, `getProfile`, `healthcheck`, or any new methods) without deploying to Cloudflare.

 ## Deploying Bots to Cloudflare